guxm2021/SVT_SpeechBrain/N20EMv2/audio_only/README.md

 ```
 python prepare_benchmarks.py --duration <duration> --frame_rate 49.8 --mir_st500 /path/to/MIR_ST500 --ismir /path/to/ISMIR2014 --tonas /path/to/TONAS
 ```
 The option `--duration` refers to the length of utterances during the training.
 To parallelize the training, we split the whole song into short utterances during the training.
 The evaluation is conducted on the whole song.
 As a default, we use `5` s in our paper.
 The option `--frame_rate` refers to the frame rate of frame-level annotations.
-As a default, we use `49.8` fps in our paper.
+As a default, we use `49.8` fps, which is the frame rate of wav2vec 2.0 features.

 After running this script, the file organization for MIR-ST500 should be:
 ```